shihabyaqob/pyArchSim/README.md

 1. **`setMemReadFunct(MemReadFunct)`**: A function that enables syscall emulation code to read from the memory without adhering to the cycle-level approximate model.
 2. **`setMemWriteFunct(MemWriteFunct)`**: A function that enables syscall emulation code to write to the memory without adhering to the cycle-level approximate model.

-The default class for the processor in pyArchSim is "`pyArchSim.proc.FiveStageInorderProcessor`".
-The default processor insantiates the following for the subcomponents: "`pyArchSim.proc.core.FiveStageInorderCore`" for the core, and two caches of class "`pyArchSim.mem.cache.NoCache`".
+The default class for the processor in pyArchSim is "`pyArchSimLib.proc.FiveStageInorderProcessor`".
+The default processor insantiates the following for the subcomponents: "`pyArchSimLib.proc.core.FiveStageInorderCore`" for the core, and two caches of class "`pyArchSimLib.mem.cache.NoCache`".
 The two caches are: the icache, which is used for the instruction port; and the dacache, which is used for the data port.

 #### 2.2.1.1 Core

 The core handles the execution of all instructions.
 By the time the core is tick'd, the main memory has already been initialized and loaded with the `elf` file.
-For the default pyArchSim, the core is instantiated as an object of the "`pyArchSim.proc.core.FiveStageInorderCore`" class.
+For the default pyArchSim, the core is instantiated as an object of the "`pyArchSimLib.proc.core.FiveStageInorderCore`" class.
 Currently, the syscalls are executed magically (i.e., syscall emulation).
 However, in future updates, it is planned for the syscall to be handled by a kernel.
 A core class must implement the following interfacing functions:

 1. **`getExitStatus()`**: A function to return a tuple of the exit status and a return code.
 These values are set through syscals.
 2. **`roiFlag()`**: A function to return a boolean value representing whether the ROI flag has been set or not.
 The ROI flag represent whether an ROI region is being executed, which impacts statistics reporting for cycle count and instruction count.
 This flag is set through a syscall, currently.